 Tuition cost: $18,000

 Location: You will access the vELP across a network of virtual platforms and tools - all of which can be accessed from home, the office, or at any convenient location.
-The program will be delivered virtually over Zoom, with the exception of the first 2 days of Cohort 10 which will be held in-person at the IOG office in Ottawa, ON.
+The program will be delivered virtually over Zoom, with the exception of the first 2 days and the last 2 sessions which will be held in-person at the IOG office in Ottawa, ON.

 Includes tuition, all course materials and online tools used during the course as well as access to course resources after the program is completed.
 Included in the program tuition for cohorts that are delivered online, the IOG will offer the rental of a computer with all required software installed for participants.
 Any equipment being provided to participants will be loaned to you in-person during the Executive Retreat.
 The IOG will organize and cover the cost of equipment return at the end of the program.